dougle/Remote-Desktop-Background-Sync/README.markdown

 Personally i have my recent Tag Cloud from lastfm.dontdrinkandroot.net updating via cron every couple of hours, as i listen to last.fm all day every day it makes for an interesting background.

 (Don't forget to chmod +x it)
 	0 */2 * * * dougle bash "$HOME/.scripts/last_wallpaper/sync_last_wallpaper.sh" -r 90 -u "http://lastfm.dontdrinkandroot.net/tools/user/tagcloud/Dougle_/overall/lower_thumb.png"

-Every two hours it goes and grabs my latest image, if it is sucessfull it rotates it ninty degrees and then sets it as my desktop, easy.
+Every two hours it goes and grabs my latest image, if it is sucessfull it rotates it ninety degrees and then sets it as my desktop, easy.

 Contributing